WHAT YOU NEED TO REALIZE IN ORDER TO UNDERSTAND

 § 1443 Foreign Tax Exempt Organizations

-The Withholding Agent is then made liable by statute, indirectly, for the tax he collects (by withholding), in Section 1461, which is the only code section in existence in Subtitle A (income taxes) that makes anyone liable for the payment of the income tax.
+The Withholding Agent is then made liable by statute for the payment of the tax that he has collected, in I.R.
+Code Section 1461.
+Section 1461 is the only code section in existence in Subtitle A (income taxes) that makes anyone liable for the payment of the income tax.
 It very clearly states:

 § 1461 Liability for withheld tax.